jaredly/j3/Roadmap.md

+Major next things

+- [x] no STATE in RenderNode pls
+- [ ] can I hollow out /top/ as well? it looks like `nodes` is the only thing being used...
+  - yeah I can

+- undo/redo
+- multicursorrrrrrrrr
+  - so what we do here, is TestState still has a single `sel` (and a single top). `Update` ought to ... hmmm "have a way to transform selections that would be impacted by the change".
+So like "cursors in this ID are now in this other ID with this offset." hhnmmmmmmmmmm ok so with multicursor, having `edittext` live on the cursor feels off. maybe it should just live on the TestState? yeah honestly I think I like that better.
+    ->>>>>

 - [ ] allllrightlyho, it's def time to be writin tests for these multiselection dealios
   - [x] get the multiselect running in my example for
     - [x] ids